Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

 	- `VECDIM`: dimension of the SIMD to be performed.
 Addressed in the Xilinx UG1076, it depends on the type chosen;
 	- `APODI_PRE_LEN32b_PARA`: number of RTP data per invoking;
 - **Kernel Inputs**:
-	- `param`: kernel_apodization_preprocess self-used structural parameters include iter_line and iter_element and so on.
-It's definition could be seen in L1/include/kernel_apodization_pre.hpp;
+	- `param`: kernel_apodization_preprocess self-used structural parameters include iter_line, iter_element, and so on.
+Its definition can be seen in L1/include/kernel_apodization_pre.hpp;
 	- `p_points_x_in`: The result of kernel_imagepoints in x-dimension;
 	- `p_points_z_in`: The result of kernel_imagepoints in z-dimension;
 - **Kernel Outputs**:
-	- `p_invD_out`: A vector which represents the distance of x&z dimension;
+	- `p_invD_out`: A vector that represents the distance of x&z dimension;

 Kernel name: `kfun_apodization_main`